JulianBirch/cljs-ajax/formats.md

 * `:keywords?`, which if true returns the keys as keywords and if false or unprovided returns them as strings.
 * `:raw`, if true, returns a JS object rather than a CLJS object.

+### Detect parameters

+`detect-response-format` has one parameter: `:defaults`, which is a list of pairs.
+The first item in the pair is a substring that starts the content type.
+The second item is the response format function to call.
+It will be passed the options in.
+So, you can, for instance, have `:raw` set to `true` and content detection available at the same time.
+If you use the zero-arity version, `:defaults` is set to `default-formats`.

 ## Non-standard formats

 To get the raw XhrIo object back: